capstoneelibriaries/JNS-Libraries/concept/script.md

 #### Profile Page

 Upon navigating to the *profile page*, we will see all the users book listings.
 Right now, we don't have any listings because we're a new user.
 So, let's go ahead and create a new Ad and see how the transactions take place.
+Now, James is going to walk you through some additional features.

 <br>